ninjadroid/simple-sinatra-app-deploy/README.md

 ansible-playbook sinatra-deploy-playbook.yml
 ```

-It may take upwards of 10 minutes to run and should not error.
+It may take upwards of 10 minutes to run the playbook and it should not error.

+The playbook is idempotent and can be run multiple times without affecting state (except for the timestamped deployment paths as mentioned in the Design Choices section).

 # Expected Output: